IT Support Salary USA 2026: Complete Guide

 Geographic Differences in Technical Support Pay

 Tech industry presence directly impacts what IT support professionals earn.
-Importantly, states with major tech companies and startups typically pay technicians more.
-However, cost of living also plays a crucial role.
-Therefore, expensive tech hub regions require higher salaries to compete for talent.
-Ultimately, an IT support professional in San Francisco might earn $25,000-$35,000 more annually than an equally qualified technician in Mississippi.
+States with major tech companies and startups typically pay technicians more.
+Cost of living also plays a crucial role—expensive tech hub regions require higher salaries to compete for talent.
+An IT support professional in San Francisco might earn $25,000-$35,000 more annually than an equally qualified technician in Mississippi.

 California: Top-Paying State